kevinolega/businessideasph/_posts/2012-07-26-10-fourhour-workweek.md

 That's it for now.

-If you enjoyed this post, I highly recommend getting yourself a copy of the book.
+If you enjoyed this post.

+I highly recommend getting yourself a copy of the book [The Four Hour Work Week](http://fourhourworkweek.com).

 Have you read the Four Hour Workweek by Tim Ferriss?

 What is your experience?
-Feel free to share in the comments below.